Dylan Thomas and Adam and Eve

 Dylan Thomas wrote the lines “I know the legend/Of Adam and Eve is never for a second/Silent in my service,” in Ceremony After a Fire Raid, one of his many brilliant emotional poems about the fire-bombings of World War II and one of his many acknowledgements of the metaphor of Adam and Eve, so influential in his poetry.

-The quotes in the main section of this chapter are from Fern Hill, his masterpiece of 1946.
+The quotes in the main chapter (here) are from Fern Hill.
 Is there a better poem about being young, about being Adam?
 I equate it with Yeats' Byzantium masterpiece about aging...